jakobsaadbye/teilen-sql/examples/no-history/README.md

 # Vite + Deno + React + TypeScript + Teilen SQL

 # What
-A simple example to get started using Teilen-sql
+A simple example to illustrate how to get started using Teilen-sql no-history api.

 It contains a simple client and server